jamesplease/query-history/README.md

 }
 ```

-Keep in mind that this library will parse your query parameters as an object, but individual query parameter values are
+Keep in mind that although this library will parse your query string as an object, the individual query string
-always interpreted as strings.
+values are always strings.
 Notice how the `size` parameter is parsed as the string `"40"` in the example above.
 You
-will need to manage converting these values to the correct type in your application.
+are responsible for converting the values to their correct type in your application.

 ### Updating query parameters